Jonathan2251/lbd/source/gpu.rst

 - GPU can't directly read user input from, say, keyboard, mouse, gamepad, or play audio, or load files from a hard drive, or anything like that.
 In this situation, cannot let GPU handle the animation work [#cpu-gpu-role]_.

+- A graphics driver consists of an implementation of the OpenGL state machine and a compilation stack to compile the shaders into the GPU's machine language.
+  This compilation, as well as pretty much anything else, is executed on the CPU, then the compiled shaders are sent to the GPU and are executed by it.
+  (SDL = Simple DirectMedia Layer) [#mesawiki]_.

 The driver run on CPU side as :numref:`graphic_sw_stack`.
 The OpenGL Api will call